The page has been translated by Gen AI.

 Reference

-• Snapshot schedule is based on Asia/Seoul (GMT +09:00).
+• The snapshot schedule is based on Asia/Seoul (GMT +09:00).

 5. After selecting or deselecting the resource, click the Confirm button.

-• You can select multiple resources at the same time.
+• You can select multiple resources simultaneously.

 Caution